 Rushing into the training process to complete it as soon as possible can lead to new mistakes and less efficient trainee.
 Every process has its own time and hence you should not rush into completing the training as soon as possible as it can lead to a bad outcome.

 You are asking the trainees to join the project and learn the process while doing a project.
 This can cost you a lot of time to execute a task as it would be explaining each and every step of the task before hitting the green button.

 You might end up wasting your time as well as the time of the trainee at the cost of your project.
 This will take a hit on the productivity of your ongoing project which can lead you too late delivery costing you a bad review on the job satisfaction.

 4. Creates Disturbance:

-With new trainees crawling into the actual work place can lead to lot of disturbances within the team.
+With new trainees crawling into the actual workplace can lead to a lot of disturbances within the team.
 The discussions between the supervisors and trainees can lead to unnecessary disturbances for the co-workers hitting on their concentration at work.
 You might end up poking them at the wrong time for giving information to the new trainees causing them their valuable time.

 5. Accidents can happen: